-I have survived my first camping trip of the year with Chris, Christian, and the mutts, in the beautiful Wallowa-Whitman National Forest.
+I have survived my first camping trip of the year with friends and the mutts, in the beautiful Wallowa-Whitman National Forest.
 Our target was that mysterious gray ghost, the Great Gray Owl.
 I had requested a pit stop in Gilliam for a quick curlew-search, but our first Gilliam stop ended up being the side of I-84 where a dozen or so bighorn sheep were hanging out.

 This was a state mammal for me!
 Next we drove down Highway 74 hoping for curlews where the best sighting was a small herd of elk of which I managed zero photos.
 I believe they must be Rocky Mountain Elk due to the location.